 Previously, Brian served as a law clerk to the Honorable Edward F. Hennessey, Chief Justice of the Supreme Judicial Court of Massachusetts.
 He is also a Certified Public Accountant.
 Before joining Morgan Lewis, Brian was a partner in the corporate practice group of another international law firm.

-Represented hardware and software telematics company, Agero, Inc. in its acquisition of the connected-vehicle business of ATX Group, Inc.; Agero’s subsequent sale of the connected-vehicle business to Sirius XM Radio Inc.; and Agero’s acquisition of SwoopMe
+Represented Agero, Inc. in its acquisition of the connected-vehicle business of ATX Group, Inc.; Agero’s subsequent sale of the connected-vehicle business to Sirius XM Radio Inc.; and Agero’s acquisition of SwoopMe

-Represented AIG Highstar Capital in connection with its private equity and subordinated debt investment in a high-turnover natural gas storage facility
+Represented AIG Highstar Capital in its private equity and subordinated debt investment in a high-turnover natural gas storage facility

-Represented Amicas Inc., a medical image-sharing hardware and software company, in connection with several rounds of venture capital financing and the acquisition of Amicas by VitalWorks Inc., a public company
+Represented Amicas Inc., a medical image-sharing hardware and software company, in several rounds of venture capital financing and the acquisition of Amicas by VitalWorks Inc., a public company

-Represented Aptis Communications Inc. in connection with its two rounds of venture capital financing and the acquisition of Aptis by Nortel, a public company
+Represented Aptis Communications Inc. in connection with two rounds of venture capital financing and the acquisition of Aptis by Nortel, a public company

 Represented Argyle Executive Forum, LLC in the sale of Argyle to private equity firm The Wicks Group of Companies

 Represented Blue Bell Mattress Company in a transaction involving a leveraged recapitalization and the acquisition of a controlling equity interest in Blue Bell by private equity firm Longroad Asset Management; the deal was selected as the M&A Advisor/ACG NY “Leveraged Buyout of the Year.”

 Represented private equity firm Bunker Hill Capital in its acquisitions of Specialty Coating Systems Inc., California Family Fitness, /n Spro Inc., SunBriteTV, DeyFischer Consulting, Vesta Partners, Dyno Merchandise, Hubbardton Forge, ASPEQ Heating Group and Taos Mountain.
-Also represented Bunker Hill Capital in its sales of Specialty Coating Systems (selected by The Deal as 2008 “Deal of the Year”), SunbriteTV, California Family Fitness, the Smith & Wollensky Restaurant Group, and the Rizing group of companies
+Also represented Bunker Hill Capital in its sales of Specialty Coating Systems (selected by The Deal as 2008 “Deal of the Year”), SunbriteTV, California Family Fitness, the Smith & Wollensky Restaurant Group, the Rizing group of companies, and the ASPEQ Heating Group companies